 Obama: US sanctions are straining Russian economy

-WASHINGTON (AP) — President Barack Obama says that U.S. sanctions levied against Russia over its actions in Ukraine are working but that Washington would face a much different set of questions about how to respond if Moscow invaded eastern Ukraine.
+WASHINGTON (AP) — President Barack Obama said Wednesday that U.S. sanctions levied against Russia over its actions in Ukraine are working but that Washington would face a much different set of questions about how to respond if Moscow invaded eastern Ukraine.

 Western officials warn that a Russian military buildup on Ukraine’s border could herald a major incursion to protect the pro-Moscow separatists fighting Ukrainian forces.
 Despite bipartisan pressure from lawmakers to send U.S. military aid to Ukraine, however, the Obama administration thus far has said it doesn’t believe U.S. military assistance is needed.

-“Keep in mind that the Russian army is a lot bigger than the Ukrainian army,” Obama said at a news conference Wednesday.
+“Keep in mind that the Russian army is a lot bigger than the Ukrainian army,” Obama said at a news conference.
 “So the issue here is not whether the Ukrainian army has some additional weaponry.”

 The U.S. and the European Union have accused Russia, which annexed Ukraine’s Crimean Peninsula in March, of fomenting tensions in eastern Ukraine by supplying arms and expertise to the pro-Moscow insurgency.